 The soles of both shoes are very comfortable, with plenty of soft cushion underfoot.
 Allbirds soles are softer, making a lighter shoe, but it means you feel rough surfaces more underfoot.

 The insoles of Vessi offer better support for the arch, but I wouldn’t consider either shoe great for those suffering from severe Plantar Fascitis.
-Though both brands offer removable insoles so people who wear orthotics can also benefit from these shoes.
+Though both brands offer removable insoles, people who wear orthotics can also benefit from these shoes.

 While Allbirds certainly come with a few pitfalls since it is a soft shoe made with a wool upper, there is clear positive.
 They are very comfortable, almost like putting on a pair of wool socks, and we both typically wear Allbirds without any socks.